jonathanmv/jonathanmv-blog/src/content/blog/using-godaddy-domain-in-netlify.md

 We followed the [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) to create a blog post using astro and to [deploy it using netlify](https://docs.astro.build/en/tutorial/1-setup/5/).
 That gave us a netlify address: `jonathanmv.netlify.app`.
 However, we wanted to serve the blog from the [jonathanmv.com](https://jonathanmv.com) domain, which I had already set up with GoDaddy.

-First, we went to the [jonathanmv domain management in netlify](https://app.netlify.com/sites/jonathanmv/domain-management).
-The name of my website in netlify is `jonathanmv`.
-You need to change the name in the url to match yours.
+First, we went to the jonathanmv domain management in netlify: `Netlify > Sites > joanthanmv > Domain Management`.

 Then I had to click a button saying `Add Domain` and type my domain.
 Finally, I had to click a link saying `Awaiting External DNS`.
 That showed a list of nameserver names that I had to change in GoDaddy.